In the competitive landscape of nutritional lipids, process capacity improvement is the engine of project success and robust investment returns.

 Here is how we partner with facilities to implement these capacity innovations:

-1. Strategic Technology Integration Scaling to 20 TPD while targeting diverse product specifications (from standard 18/12EE/rTG, 30/20EE/rTG, 33/22EE/rTG, 35/25EE/rTG, 36/24EE/rTG, 40/20EE/rTG, 40/30EE/rTG, 50/20EE/rTG, 50/25EE/rTG, 50,40EE/rTG, 10/50EE/rTG, 10/60EE/rTG ratios up to extreme 97+ concentrations) requires blending technologies.
+1. Strategic Technology Integration Scaling to 20 TPD and beyond while targeting diverse product specifications (from standard 18/12EE/rTG, 30/20EE/rTG, 33/22EE/rTG, 35/25EE/rTG, 36/24EE/rTG, 40/20EE/rTG, 40/30EE/rTG, 50/20EE/rTG, 50/25EE/rTG, 50,40EE/rTG, 10/50EE/rTG, 10/60EE/rTG ratios up to extreme 97+ monomer API components) requires blending process technologies with project programming.
 We design continuous lines that integrate 8 to10-stage SPDUs equipped with high-performance molecular pumps for standard concentration, and seamlessly integrate advanced steps like the Urea Inclusion process and High Performance Liquid Chromatography SMB system to unlock ultra-high purity ratios that distillation alone cannot achieve.

 2. Intelligent Yield & Reflux Optimization At high volumes, even a 1% loss in yield severely impacts profitability.
 We engineer systems that utilize low-content redistillation (keeping low content to disposal within 1-2%) and precise reflux controls.
 This allows operators to extract maximum value from intermediate grades, targeting 25%-30% finished product on the first pass while continuously upgrading the remaining oil.